 Yes.
-Since companion dogs are simply dogs kept as pets, there aren’t any restrictions on who can have one.
+Since companion dogs are simply pets, there aren’t any restrictions on who can have one.

 - Reputable breeders won’t sell a puppy to someone under 18 years old.
-Some breeders might even stipulate 21 years old.
+Some breeders might even set the limit at 21 years old.

-- Some landlords prohibit companion dogs above a particular size, or evening owning them at all in their tenancy agreements.
+- Some landlords don’t allow companion dogs above a particular size.
+And some won’t allow any at all in their tenancy agreements.

 - Just because you can get a dog doesn’t mean you should get a dog.

-- A companion dog will place an enormous demand on your time and money.
+- A companion dog will place a huge demand on your time and money.
 The rewards can be priceless, but keeping one definitely does have an actual price.

 So before you take the leap, let’s try and find out if you should get a companion dog.